Home » Environment » E-Waste Management in India

 • Undertaking industrial skill development and establishing measures for protecting the health and safety of workers engaged in the dismantling and recycling facilities for e-waste.

-• Registration: The manufacturer, producer, refurbisher, or recycler of the e-products need to compulsorily register with Central Pollution Control Board (CPCB).
+• Registration: The manufacturer, producer, refurbisher, or recycler of the e-products needs to compulsorily register with the Central Pollution Control Board (CPCB).

-• Extended Producer Responsibility Certificates: Rules aim to incentivize registered electronic waste recyclers by introducing Extended Producer Responsibility (EPR) certificates (which were not part of 2016 Rules).
+• Extended Producer Responsibility Certificates: Rules aim to incentivise registered electronic waste recyclers by introducing Extended Producer Responsibility (EPR) certificates (which were not part of the 2016 Rules).

-• Monitoring: CPCB shall conduct random sampling of electrical and electronic equipment placed on the market to monitor and verify the compliance of reduction of hazardous substances provisions.
+• Monitoring: CPCB shall conduct random sampling of electrical and electronic equipment placed on the market to monitor and verify compliance with the reduction of hazardous substances provisions.

 • Environmental Compensation: CPCB shall also lay down guidelines for the imposition and collection of environmental compensation on the producer in case of non-fulfilment of obligations.